Masterfishy/GoGameOfLife/README.md

 #### `-cols` and `-rows`

-- `-cols`: The number of columns of cells
-- `-rows`: The number of rows of cells
+The number of columns and rows of gophers

 `go run main.go -cols 100 -rows 100`

 #### `-seed`

-- `-seed`: The random seed to set for the simulation
+The random seed to set for the simulation

 `go run main.go -seed 42`

 #### `-threshold`

-- `-threshold`: The probability a cell is alive at the start of the simulation
+The probability a cell is alive at the start of the simulation

 `go run main.go -threshold .15`

 #### `-fps`

-- `fps`: The rate of simulation update
+The rate of simulation update

 `go run main.go -fps 10`